Andrew0Hill/clojure-hacker-rank/README.md

 # clojure-hacker-rank
-A repository of my solutions for HackerRank implemented in Clojure
+A repository of my solutions for HackerRank implemented in Clojure.